 A struck front door, the latch groaned.
 A swore—Liam's voice—and Aiden's body began move, more like marionette a person, structure manipulated contracting individual muscles.

 "Todd, close the book."

-reached cover, thought better of touching the leather with her bare hands, and with the sword instead.
-When tip touched leather, electric seized The apartment around her like fist, and again the cold flared against breastbone. opened eyes—she'd fallen back stairs, Aiden crawling toward her.
+reached cover, thought better of touching the leather with her bare hands, and tried with the sword instead.
+When its touched leather, electric seized The apartment around her like fist, and again the cold flared against breastbone. opened eyes—she'd fallen back onto stairs, Aiden crawling toward her.
 She him in the face, and pushed herself upright.
 Unclenched her hand from the sword.

 Crashing sounds from upstairs—a cry of pain, frustrated roar.